 What’s one hidden gem you wish you had known about sooner?

 There is this absolutely amazing restaurant called The Gamekeeper.
-I recently went there over the summer and it was such a nice environment!
-There is Valet parking, and really exotic food that tastes second to none!
+I went there over the summer and it was such a nice environment!
+There is valet parking and really exotic food that tastes second to none!
 If you’re looking to take a date night out and want to get fancy, this is the place to go!
 Call ahead and get reservations because they are THAT GOOD!

 Must-see places around Boone